-The structure of a subgraph is related to its dynamic properties in the same way as the dynamics of a network is related to its structure.
-Because structure and dynamics are so closely related one may expect that the cause of the apparent pattern in subgraph frequencies in networks is related to the dynamic properties of the different subgraphs.
 The two prevailing hypothesis for the pattern of subgraph frequencies are (1) that there are constraints in the assembly of a network, and (2) that there is some advantage to motifs that make them more likely to become over-represented (Prill et al. 2005, Camacho et al. 2007).
-(2007)(2005)I suggest that a combination of the two hypotheses in the form of selection against unstable structures offers the simplest explanation for the occurrence of particular motifs.
-Such a process would systematically eliminate those subgraphs that are unstable, while increasing the relative abundance of those that are more likely to be stable.
+While these two hypotheses are not mutually exclusive, Camacho et al. (2007) and Prill et al. (2005) offer different perspectives on which is more important for generating the observed pattern.
+Camacho et al. (2007) find that because food web models are able to reproduce observed subgraph patterns constraints on food web generation are most important.
+Alternatively because structure is related to function, Prill et al. (2005) hypothesize that it is the properties of the subgraph that lead to its abundance in a network.
+I suggest that a combination of the two hypotheses in the form of selection against unstable structures offers the simplest explanation for the occurrence of particular motifs.
+Such a process would eliminate those subgraphs that are unstable with greater frequency than expected by chance, while increasing the relative abundance of those that are more likely to be stable.

 Many definitions of stability have been used in the ecological literature (Pimm 1984, Donohue et al. 2013).
 Here I focus on the unity of two forms of mathematical stability, local (or eigenvalue) stability and qualitative stability.
-A system is locally stable if all of the eigenvalues of the Jacobian matrix have negative real parts.
+A system is locally stable if all of the eigenvalues of the Jacobian matrix (evaluated at equilibrium) have negative real parts.
 Functionally this means that following a small perturbation from equilibrium, the system will return to the original equilibrium state.
-Local stability has been very frequently used in the theoretical ecology literature to understand the relationship between structure and stability (May 1972, Pimm and Lawton 1977, Sterner et al. 1997, Allesina and Tang 2012).
+Local stability has been frequently used in the theoretical ecology literature to understand the relationship between structure and stability (May 1972, Pimm and Lawton 1977, Sterner et al. 1997, Allesina and Tang 2012).
 Determining local stability, however, requires knowledge of the magnitudes of the elements of the Jacobian matrix (where each element represents the impact that species i has on the jth species).
 A qualitatively stable system is one that is stable based only on the signs of the elements of the Jacobian matrix, rather than their magnitudes (May 1973b).
 In order for a food web to be qualitatively stable the Jacobian matrix must fulfill certain conditions, such as having at least one negative term along the diagonal.
 Most ecological communities do not fulfill the conditions for qualitative stability (May 1973b), for example many food webs contain trophic loops of three or more species.

 Allesina and Pascual (2008) linked these two concepts with the development of quasi sign-stability (QSS).
 QSS is a measure of how robust a system is to changes in the magnitude of the elements of its corresponding Jacobian matrix.
 Thus the more quasi sign-stable a system is the closer it is to being qualitatively stable.
 If a number of matrices are created by sampling the values of the Jacobian from a distribution (preserving the sign structure) the proportion that are locally stable is the system’s QSS.
 Using this measure I can determine the tendency of a given sign structure, determined by the configuration of the subgraph, to be stable.